teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 `blocked`, `shadow` or `active`, and states separately whether plugin code runs and whether IRC output is allowed.

+`failures` reports only the newest five records from an in-memory 16-record ring.
+Command, event, job and HTTP-callback failures carry a bounded resource name, policy channel, timestamp, consecutive-failure streak and short instance-salted SHA-256 fingerprint.
+Exception text is never present.
+At most 128 resource states are tracked per loaded package; excess cardinality is folded into per-kind `other` buckets.
+A successful call clears the matching active streak but preserves recent history.

 These commands return detached scalar reports.
 They do not print typed channel configuration values, plugin objects, secrets or service handles.
 They do not enable, disable, reload, reconfigure, quarantine or otherwise remediate a plugin.
+Failure history survives disable/enable within one instance and is discarded on unload/reload.
+It does not alter the `doctor` readiness state.
 Mutating Partyline commands retain their existing Owner/Master gates.
 See [`PLUGIN_OPERATIONS_V3.md`](PLUGIN_OPERATIONS_V3.md) for the operator view.

 ## Shared HTTPS service